Skip Ribbon Commands

 Interpretation

-Increased excretion of urinary myoglobin is suggestive of 1 of the following disorders:
+Increased excretion of urinary myoglobin is suggestive of one of the disorders or conditions listed in Test Information.

 Most clinically significant elevations are elevated 2 to 10 times normal.